 - Right-click the device and select the Update driver option.

 - Click search automatically for drivers to allow install latest display driver update from Microsoft server.

-- Follow on screen instructions and reboot your computer to apply the changes.
+- Follow on-screen instructions and reboot your computer to apply the changes.

 In addition, if you are using a dedicated graphics driver, AMD and NVIDIA both provided frequent updates for a better and faster gaming experience.

-- If any driver available it will start to download the driver.
+- If any driver is available it will start to download the driver.
 After successfully download the driver click Express Installation.

 - Open AMD Radeon settings or Download the software(If you don’t have one).